tiwari-gajendra/debugging-agent/docs/usage_guide.md

 ### 3. Document Generation

-The document section is always visible in the UI and provides:
-1. A format selector dropdown (supports doc, pdf, and markdown)
-2. A download button that becomes active once debugging is complete
-3. Status messages indicating the current state of document generation

-To generate and download a document:
-1. Enter a valid JIRA ticket ID and start debugging
+After a successful debug analysis, you can download the BIM document in your preferred format:

-2. Select your desired format from the dropdown
+1. Select your desired format from the Document Format dropdown:
-3. Once debugging is complete, click the download button
-4. The document will be generated in your chosen format

-Note: Format conversion requires pandoc to be installed on your system.
+   - **doc**: Microsoft Word document format
+   - **pdf**: Portable Document Format

+2. Click the "Download" button to save the report to your computer.

+3. The document includes:
+   - A summary of the debugging process
+   - Issue analysis
+   - Root cause determination
+   - Recommended solutions

+> **Note:** Format conversion is handled automatically using built-in Python libraries.
+No external dependencies are required for document conversion.

 ## Troubleshooting